Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 **Cocktails:** are also becoming increasingly popular among adults.
 People have grown to appreciate the variety of taste and beauty of these artisan drinks.
 Our cocktail recipes allow users to create popular drinks themselves without having to rely solely on bartenders.

-**Snacks:** have also been a significant part of our diet.
+**Healthy Snacks:** have also been a significant part of our diet.
 People have become more creative and adventurous with their snacking habits in recent years.
 Our snack recipes offer choice for people constantly on-the-go.

 ### User Stories

-#### As a first-time visitor, I want:
+#### As a first-time visitor, I want to:

--   To immediately understand the purpose of the website
+-   Immediately understand the purpose of the website
--   To easily create an account
+-   Easily create an account
--   To browse all recipes without having to register
+-   Browse all recipes without having to register
--   To be able to search for keywords
+-   Be able to search for keywords

-#### As a returning visitor, I want:
+#### As a returning visitor, I want to:

--   To log in and out easily
+-   Log in and out easily
--   To add new recipes quickly and easily
+-   Add new recipes quickly and easily
--   To edit or delete recipes I have already shared
+-   Edit or delete recipes I have already shared
--   To view all recipes I have shared on my profile
+-   View all recipes I have shared on my profile

 ### Users:

 -   As an individual who likes to keep a healthy lifestyle, I want to find tasty food and drink recipes to try at home.

--   As a food lover, I would like to share recipe ideas for light snacks and smoothies with other people with similar interests.
+-   As a food lover, I would like to share recipe ideas for healthy snacks and smoothies with other people with similar interests.

 -   As an individual looking to improve their health and fitness, I want to easily browse through healthy recipes and try different ones.